uncms-dev/uncms/docs/configuration.md

 but it may not play well with non-standard admin skins.
 Set this to `False` if it looks weird in your admin, or if you prefer a standard table list view.

+## `MEDIA_URLS_NAMESPACE`

+* Type: string
+* Default: `'media_library'`

+The recommended configuration in this documentation is to register the [media library](media-library.md) URLs under the `'media_library'` namespace.
+If you are too smart to copy-and-paste examples from the documentation, or otherwise need to use a different namespace for the media library views, you may change it with this setting.

 ## `NAVIGATION_CLASS_PREFIX`

 * Type: string